jasosa/EasyGraph/README.md

         res, err := c.Execute(q) // Execute it

-    * If you need to use Bearer token authentication you can do it using the client in the following way:
+    // If you need to use Bearer token authentication you can do it using the client in the following way (before executing a query):

         c.SetToken(token)